Chris Sale snaps Fenway losing streak, beats Blue Jays 5-0

-BOSTON (AP) — Chris Sale and two relievers combined on a two-hitter, and the Boston Red Sox left-hander struck out 12 in six innings Thursday for his first regular-season win at Fenway Park in more than a year with a 5-0 victory over the Toronto Blue Jays.
+Chris Sale and two relievers combined on a two-hitter, and the Boston Red Sox left-hander struck out 12 in six innings to beat the Toronto Blue Jays 5-0 on Thursday and earn his first regular-season win at Fenway Park in more than a year.

 Sale (4-9) gave up both hits and walked two to earn his first victory anywhere in a month and his first at home since July 11, 2018 — a span of 14 starts.

+“It’s good to see him win a game here, win a game at home — for whatever that means,” Red Sox manager Alex Cora said.
+“But the way he did it is the most satisfying thing.”

-It was his 11th game this season with 10 or more strikeouts.
+It was Sale’s 11th game this season with 10 or more strikeouts.
+The seven-time All-Star, who had allowed five runs in three straight starts for the first time in his career, had a 7.89 ERA in three previous appearances against Toronto this season.

 Rafael Devers hit a three-run homer off Thomas Pannone (2-4), who matched Sale into the fifth inning before giving up Sam Travis’ double and Sandy León’s RBI single.
 After Mookie Betts walked, Devers hit the first pitch out to right-center to make it 4-0 and chase Pannone.

+“You could tell early on that Chris Sale was on, and so there was no room for error,” Blue Jays manager Charlie Montoyo said. “(Pannone) gave us a chance.”

-Betts, who also hit a solo homer in the seventh, scored a run for the 13th consecutive game, tying Ted Williams’ franchise record. … Devers has 28 RBIs against the Blue Jays in 2019, the most ever for a player against Toronto in one season (with three games left).
-It is the most for any player against a single opponent since Gary Sheffield drove in 28 runs against the Orioles in 2005.
+Betts, who also hit a solo homer in the seventh, scored a run for the 13th consecutive game, tying Ted Williams’ franchise record.

 TRAINER’S ROOM

-Blue Jays: Closer Ken Giles (nerve inflammation, right elbow) has been cleared physically, but was given the day off after pitching the eighth inning Wednesday. … RHP Ryan Borucki’s (elbow discomfort) made a rehab start in Buffalo and his next start will be in the majors, either Sunday or Monday.
+Blue Jays: Closer Ken Giles (nerve inflammation, right elbow) has been cleared physically but was given the day off after pitching the eighth inning Wednesday. … RHP Ryan Borucki’s (elbow discomfort) made a rehab start in Buffalo and his next start will be in the majors, either Sunday or Monday.

 Red Sox: Nathan Eovaldi (elbow) struck out the side in a rehab start for Triple-A Pawtucket. … 1B Mitch Moreland (right quad strain) will rehab with Pawtucket on Friday.

-Blue Jays: Visit the Detroit Tigers on Friday night when Marcus Stroman (5-10) faces Jordan Zimmerman (0-6).
+Blue Jays: Visit the Detroit Tigers on Friday night when RHP Marcus Stroman (5-10) faces RHP Jordan Zimmerman (0-6).

 Red Sox: LHP David Price (7-2) faces LHP John Means (7-5) when the Red Sox open a three-game series in Baltimore.